Stephen Williamson

 1974-1975Transfer to the North Qld offices and, liaising with Townsville software contractors, computerised the canepay and payroll office systems using Basic Plus when the company purchased a DEC PDP-11/40.

-For input at the cane-receiving stations and the central pay office, the company purchased easy to use DECwriter II Keyboard Terminals, see the two photos at the bottom of that web page.
+For input at the cane-receiving stations and the central pay office, the company purchased easy to use DECwriter Keyboard Terminals, similar to a teletype, based on new dot matrix printers.
 They provided great real-time audit trails.

 Took a four year sabbatical from the computer world in 1976 see further details in Christian Retailer section below.